ale-seme/Soldering_Projects/CAI-269-LED-FM-Radio/README.md

 ## What I Learned

-- **Soldering Techniques**: I learned the importance of applying just the right amount of solder and ensuring solid connections without short circuits.
-I also discovered that keeping a steady hand is crucial!
+- **Soldering Techniques**: I learned for the first time how to solder and desolder.
+Keeping a stady hand is crucial and mistakes are inevitable at the beginning.

 - **Understanding Circuits**: This project gave me a clearer understanding of how components like resistors and capacitors work together in circuits, especially in frequency-based applications like radios.